 - The users.csv file should only contain one row for each user.
 You should put all the schools (org ids) that the teacher works with on the teacher's row in the users.csv file, separated by commas.

 - Ingestion of historical or archived data is not supported.

 Please use the following specifications for all CSV files:

-- Fields that are required, the required column indicates this with the value: “Yes”.
-Take care to ensure that all links (keys) connect to an ID existing in the upload;
+- For fields that are required, the required column indicates this with the value: “Yes”.
+Take care to ensure that all links (keys) connect to an ID existing in the upload.

 - The CSV files must be UTF-8 encoded [RFC3629].
 Importing processors must tolerate BOM (Byte Order Mark) prefixes and ignore them.
 In a UTF-8 encoded file with a BOM, the BOM will appear as the 3-byte sequence 'EF BB BF' at the beginning of the file.
 If present, the CSV header will begin at the 4th byte of the file; if not present, the CSV header will begin at the 1st byte of the file. http://en.wikipedia.org/wiki/UTF-8.